 | | | |

-In the Christmas of 2017, I travelled there for a blend of personal curiosity and for work.
-With a much uncertain heart, I was scared on my flight there and on the moment I had to put on hijabs in public.
+During the Christmas of 2017, I traveled there for a blend of personal curiosity and for work.
+With a much uncertain heart, I was scared on my flight there, and at that moment, I had to put on my hijab in public.
 On my second day in Iran, I met my current boyfriend Sahand.

 Now, use this Esfahan travel guide and come to Iran with me!